User00342/BioStat_2022/Новое/final.md

 ![](final_files/figure-gfm/unnamed-chunk-24-1.png)<!-- -->

 # HIV
-We conducted an analysis of HIV-infected people.
+We conducted an analysis of HIV-infected people to investigate the assosiation with this infection and another factors.
 Among all patients included in the database, 87 people were infected with HIV.
 Of these, 53 are registered.
-Every year the chance of contracting HIV decreases by 0.94 times compared to the previous year.
+Performing regression analysis we revealed statistically significant correlation with HIV infection and some predictors.
+For instance, every year the chance of contracting HIV decreases by 0.94 times compared to the previous year.
 The male gender also reduces the chance to be infected by 0.3 times.
-The presence of diagnosed hepatitis C increases the chance by 3 times, and hepatitis B - by 5 times.
+The presence of diagnosed hepatitis C increases the chance by 3 times, and hepatitis B - by 5 times which is fully consistent with literature data (Mohsen A. et al., 2002).

 ![](final_files/figure-gfm/unnamed-chunk-26-1.png)<!-- -->